 Citibank, the retail banking division of Citigroup, kept their high yield “Accelerate Savings” account competitive during the low rate environment we had for the last few years.
 It held the line at 0.50% APY for roughly 2 years while the national average was just ~0.06% APY for a savings account and ~0.11% APY for a money market account for the majority of that period.

 Today, in a rising interest rate environment, they have struggled to maintain their rate leadership as other online savings accounts have caught up and surpassed them.
 See where they stand among the top online savings accounts today.

-Citibank, the retail banking division of Citigroup, is one in particular that has remained competitive.
-Although their CD rates are currently lower than what you can find with other online banks, they still have the highest yields of all the big banks (Wells Fargo, Chase, Bank of America and US Bank).
+Related: Citibank’s CD rates, while currently lower than what you can find with online banks, have the highest yields of all the big banks (Wells Fargo, Chase, Bank of America and US Bank).

 In this post you'll learn:

 Prior to setting up your Citi Accelerate Savings Account you’ll need to first open one of Citibank’s 6 banking packages and meet some monthly requirements to avoid fees.
 Keep in mind there may be fees on both the checking side AND the Citi Accelerate Savings side if criteria isn’t met.

 Below are the 6 packages to choose from.
 All come with the Citi Accelerate Savings Account: